learningmatter-mit/peptimizer/README.md

 <img src="https://github.com/learningmatter-mit/peptimizer/blob/master/figures/CPP.svg" width="100%" height="400"><br>

 ### Optimization of synthetic accessibility
-Based on our work on optimization of synthetic accessibility for polymers synthesized using flow chemistry<a href=''> (coming soon)</a>, we provide a predictor-optimizer framework.
+Based on our work on optimization of synthetic accessibility for polymers synthesized using flow chemistry<a href='https://chemrxiv.org/articles/preprint/Deep_Learning_for_Prediction_and_Optimization_of_Fast-Flow_Peptide_Synthesis/12649343'> (link)</a>, we provide a predictor-optimizer framework.
 A tutorial notebook demonstrating the usage is presented in <b>Tutorial_Synthesis.ipynb</b>.<br>
 <ul>
   <li><b>Predictor</b> is trained over experimental synthesis parameters such as pre-synthesized chain, incoming monomer, temperature, flow rate and catalysts.
 The different variables are represented as fingerprint, continuous and categorical features.<br>
   <li><b>Optimizer</b> for synthesis is a brute-force optimization code that evaluates single-point mutants of the wild-type sequence for higher theoretical yield.<br>